 Housing (semester): For our semester exchanges you are responsible for the cost of your housing.
 This will be the biggest variable cost between semester programs, as the cost-of-living differs greatly across the world.

 - What scholarship opportunities are available to me?

 Please visit our scholarship page to learn more.

-- If I am a SPEA minor or Certificate am I eligible to get the SPEA scholarship?
+- Who is eligible to get the SPEA Abroad scholarship?

-Yes, any person pursuing a SPEA minor, certificate, or major is eligible to receive the SPEA scholarship.
+Any person pursuing a SPEA minor, certificate, or major is eligible to receive the SPEA Abroad Scholarship.